Roy L. Huntington, “Jeremiah and the New paradigm of the Gathering,” Religious Educator 9, no. 2 (2008): 83–90.

 Ray L. Huntington

-Ray L. Huntington (email@example.com) is an associate professor of ancient scripture at BYU.
+Ray L. Huntington (email@example.com) was an associate professor of ancient scripture at BYU when this was written.

 Cecil B. Demille’s epic film The Ten Commandments was a smashing success due in part to the leading actors.
 Certainly, Charlton Heston’s portrayal of Moses was unforgettable.
 And who can forget Yul Brenner’s swagger as the egotistical Ramses II?
 The real ingredient to the film’s popularity, however, was not the charismatic Heston or Brenner but rather the sensational storyline itself, taken primarily from the book of Exodus.
 One would be hard-pressed to find a scriptural narrative more exciting, dramatic, or—shall we say—made for Hollywood.